EClicto

-eClicto is the first Polish e-book Reader, specially designed for reading e-Books, listening to MP3 music or audio-books.
+eClicto is the first Polish e-book Reader, specially designed for reading e-books, listening to MP3 music or audio-books. eClicto is also a name of the store with e-books in Polish.

+Release

-It is produced by the Polish company Kolporter Info SA. eClicto was first released on December 10, 2009 (with 100 free e-books) retailing for 899 PLN (about $300 USD).
+It is produced by the Polish company Kolporter Info SA. eClicto was first released on December 10, 2009 (with 100 free e-books) retailing for 899 PLN (about US$300).
 It supports ePub, pdf and txt files.

+Models

 There are a few models of e-book readers distributed in Poland, including iLiad and Cybook.
 A problem affecting the e-book market in Poland is that there is a lack of Polish-language books available in e-reader friendly formats like ePub.
 The eClicto project is seeking to change that.